instructlab/instructlab/README.md

 ## 👩‍🏫 Train the model

+### Traing the model locally on an M-series Mac

+Instructions on how to train your instruct-lab model locally on an M-series Mac are in [mlx-training.md](./cli/train/mlx-training.md)

+### Traing the model in Co Lab

 Train the model on your synthetic data-enhanced dataset by following the instructions in [Training](./notebooks/README.md)

 ⏳ This takes about **0.5-2.5 hours** to complete in the free tier of Google Colab.